Access for All – Special Educational Needs

 - We will ask, when a ticket is booked, whether any of the visitors in the party have special educational needs that we should be aware of.
 This will enable us to address their needs specifically.

-- For each workshop session, we will obtain a breakdown of what will be happening in that session.
+- For each workshop session, where possible, we will obtain a breakdown of what will be happening in that session.
 This will enable us to give an outline timetable of what is going to happen during the session so that visitors are better prepared.

 - Where visitors with special educational needs have booked on workshops, we will ask them if they need to sit somewhere specific in the room.
 Seats will then be reserved as necessary.